PROFILE

 problem.

-is still a chance for China to become a
+still a chance for China to become a significant

-went abroad have not returned, but they have
+have not returned, but they have built a dense

-space program is often held up as the standard
+program is often held up as the standard of

 completed their second manned orbit in October